Comparisons12 min read

 Security & Compliance

 Bluehost includes free SSL, CodeGuard basic backups on most plans, and SiteLock malware scanning on premium tiers — though SiteLock is often presented as an upsell rather than a clean inclusion.
 The Choice Plus plan bundles in Domain Privacy and Protection.
-Their WordPress-specific security tooling is more mature overall, which counts for something.
+Their WordPress-specific security tooling is more mature overall, which does count for something.

 Pros and Cons